Inspirational puppy is one of a kind

 And Angela was right.
 Today Cletus is happy to be in a home where his differences are celebrated.
 “He’s showing us all his amazing abilities,” says Mark about Cletus, whose full name is Cletus Spuckler, after “The Simpsons” character, who, like Mark, hails from Springfield, Illinois.

-Life in a home
+Life in a home for a special dog

 Cletus is also gaining dexterity and getting braver every day, thanks to regular outings to help strengthen his legs.
 Recently, his new family learned that Cletus is quite the athlete, regularly sprinting and even leaping in the air at the dog park.
 He’s also got a keen sense of fashion, and looks fabulous in his very own giraffe outfit.